growr-xyz/growr-documentation/introduction/4-Protocol-Participants.md

 ## Risk Assessors
 Credit risk assessment is a crucial component of the Growr protocol.
 Due to the decentralized nature of the protocol, we envision a decentralized credit risk assessment process with several participants in it.

-A key participant is the **Risk Assessor** who provides a verification result assesting that a given Borrower matches the eligibility criteria of a given pond.
+A key participant is the **Risk Assessor** who provides a verification result asserting that a given Borrower matches the eligibility criteria of a given pond.

 The Risk Assessors could be "owned" by Lenders, Liquidity Providers or Distributors to ensure they can manage their own policies, or could be provided by third parties (even by TradFi players).